 As your clothes look good for longer if you fold them neatly before you put them away, you can store your headphones with a little care so they work like new.
 We’ve got a few tips for cleaning and caring for a pair of headsets.

-When we wear headphones, our skin cells, earwax, and facial products attach to the parts that are in contact with our ears and face, and the increasingly sticky headphones then take-up more dirt from the surrounding every time they are taken off, dropped down or dropped in a bag.
+When we wear headphones, our skin cells, earwax, and facial products attach to the parts that are in contact with our ears and face, and the increasingly sticky headphones then take-up more dirt from the surrounding every time they are taken off or dropped.

 Things you need: